LineageOS/lineage_wiki/pages/meta/contributing.md

 ## Wiki

 You can help us make this wiki a place where all information to work with and on LineageOS can easily be found.
-Click [here]({{ "contributing_wiki.html" | relative_url }}) to find out, how!
+Click [here]({{ "contributing_wiki.html" | relative_url }}) to find out how!